 These are general guidelines.
 Usually, your visiting nurse will change and care for your catheter at home.
 But in some cases, a nurse may teach you how to take care of your catheter.
 Be sure to follow the specific instructions he or she gives you.
 Call your doctor if you have questions or concerns.

 To keep your catheter working right, you will need to flush it with a heparin solution.
 A heparin solution is a liquid that keeps blood from clotting in your catheter and blocking it.

-the supplies that you will need.
+Your doctor will give you a prescription for heparin and the supplies that you will need.
 Many cancer treatment centres send supply kits home to help patients care for their catheters.

 You will need to flush your catheter every day and after each use.